-Viator and Get Your Guide are two reputable companies offering excursions online, but you will find countless more.
+Get Your Guide is a reputable company offering excursions online, but you will find countless more.
 If you are staying in a large city such as Izmir or Istanbul, also check tour operators on the High Street, as you might be able to find a better deal.

 Car Rental From Pamukkale To Cappadocia

 Turkey is home to some of the largest car hire companies, such as Sixt, Enterprise, Avis, etc., and you will be able to find good deals.
-To hire a car, you will need a valid credit card for deposit, and you will need to show your international driving license, as well as your regular version.
-Also, be sure to get adequate insurance when hiring a car, as the distance between Pamukkale and Cappadocia (and back again) is quite long, and you want to have peace of mind just in case anything was to happen.
+To hire a car, you will need a valid credit card for the deposit, and you will need to show your international driving license and your regular version.
+Also, be sure to get adequate insurance when hiring a car, as the distance between Pamukkale and Cappadocia (and back again) is quite long, and you want to have peace of mind just in case anything were to happen.

-There are a few large long-distance bus companies in Turkey that you can use to take a Pamukkale to Cappadocia bus (and the other way, too).
+There are a few sizeable long-distance bus companies in Turkey that you can use to take a Pamukkale to Cappadocia bus (and the other way, too).
 However, none offer a direct service.
 That means you’ll need to swap buses, possibly twice.
-This shouldn’t be too much of a problem, though, as buses are very frequent.
+However, this shouldn’t be too much of a problem, as buses are frequent.

 Your options are to book with Pamukkale (this is the name of the bus service), Kamil Koc, or Metro.
 The first two are the leading providers you will find, and you can either go to the bus station in Denizli or Nevsehir to ask when the next bus is, or you can look online and find real-time information.

-Obviously, if you were coming back the opposite way, you would go to Nevsehir otogar and reverse the journey.
-In total, the bus journey is around 10 hours, but if you have to change at Konya, you may find an hour or two added on.
+If you were coming back the opposite way, you would go to Nevsehir otogar and reverse the journey.
+The bus journey is around 10 hours, but if you have to change at Konya, you may find an hour or two added on.